CreativeSDK/web-getting-started-samples/asset-browser-ui/guide/asset-browser-ui.md

     var assetBrowser = new AdobeCreativeSDK.UI.AssetBrowser({
         // openType: 'embed', // options include: embed, lightbox and window.
 Default is lightbox
-        // element: 'domid', // use the element parameter parameter when specifying the "embed" openType
+        // element: 'domid', // use the element parameter when specifying the "embed" openType.
+Note: The specified dom element must exist on the page when the constructor is called.
         onOpen: function() {
             // asset browser launched
         },